stefanwalther/deploy-docker-swarm/README.md

 Have a look at the README of the corresponding scenario to understand which of the tools are needed.

 ## Comparison of the different approaches used
+Just a personal opinion having worked on all these examples.
+(_Feel free to comment, add your findings or just disagree_)

 ### Bash